 Tempsford New Town

-Richard also met with both CPRE Bedfordshire and the national CPRE team to discuss the potential impact of a Tempsford development on the area, including concerns about the significant flood risks any such development would face and alerted the Housing Minister of the flood‑plain issues relating to Tempsford.
+Richard has met with CPRE Bedfordshire and the national CPRE team to discuss the potential impact of a new settlement on the area, including concerns about the significant flood risks and alerted the Housing Minister of the flood‑plain issues relating to Tempsford.
+Richard also met with the Chair of Tempsford Parish Council to understand local concerns, and invited residents to share their comments on the Taskforce’s proposed principles.

 In September, after months of speculation, the Taskforce shortlisted Tempsford as one of twelve potential new town locations, indicating a scale of “over 40,000 homes”.
 In response, the Government confirmed its plan to build a New Town in Tempsford describing it as one of the “most promising” sites.

-Since the formal announcement, Richard has been working to ensure that residents’ views are represented in the Government's decision making process.
-Immediately after, he wrote to the Housing Minister, Steve Reed, inviting him to a public meeting once a proposal is confirmed.
-At the end of last year, he met with Government officials to seek clarity on the process and timescales of when a proposal might be published.
-Officials have advised that they are still in the investigative stage and intend to coordinate this work with other major infrastructure projects in the region.
+Since that announcement, Richard has been working to ensure that residents’ views are represented in the Government's decision making process.
+Richard met with Anglian Water to discuss the impacts of a development at Tempsford as well as with Government officials to seek clarity on the process and timescales of when a proposal would be published.

-In January, along with the Chair of Tempsford Parish Council and the Leader of Central Bedfordshire Council, Richard held a meeting with residents in Tempsford to hear their ideas and concerns about such a development and these have been collated and shared with the Department for consideration in their assessment period.
-Following this, Richard also raised these concerns in a parliamentary debate on New Towns.
+At the beginning of the year, along with the Chair of Tempsford Parish Council and the Leader of Central Bedfordshire Council, Richard held a meeting with residents in Tempsford to hear their ideas and concerns about such a development and these have been shared with the Department for consideration in their assessment period.
+In January, Richard also raised these concerns in a parliamentary debate on New Towns, during which the minister advised that the Government would consult on the New Towns Programme in the coming weeks.

-Should this development go ahead, it will represent a huge change in the way of life for residents not only in Tempsford, but also in neighbouring villages like Everton and the nearby towns of Sandy and even Potton.
+Such a development will represent a huge change in the way of life for residents not only in Tempsford, but also in the neighbouring villages and towns.
+Richard will continue to press for residents’ views to be properly reflected in the Government’s process, and to insist on an infrastructure‑first approach.

 You can read more about Richard's work on this below.